KohlsTechnology/eunomia/README.md

     | `NAMESPACE`  | Current namespace  |
 3. `processParameters.sh` : This script processes all the parameter files and generates a `eunomia_values_processed.yaml` in the location specified by `CLONED_PARAMETER_GIT_DIR`.
 This script currently supports the following features:
     - Merging of all existing yaml files in the `CLONED_PARAMETER_GIT_DIR` location, into a single file for processing by the templating engine.
-    - Substituion of variables with environment variables.
+    - Substitution of variables with environment variables.

     This script can be further enhanced to e.g. support secrets injection.

 4. `processTemplate.sh` : This file needs to be overwritten in order to support a different templating engine.
 The contract is the following:

     - Templates are available at the location specified by the variable: `CLONED_TEMPLATE_GIT_DIR`
-    - Parameters are available at the location pecified by the variable: `CLONED_PARAMETER_GIT_DIR`
+    - Parameters are available at the location specified by the variable: `CLONED_PARAMETER_GIT_DIR`
     - After the template processing completes, the processed manifests should be stored at the location of this variable: `MANIFEST_DIR`

 5. `resourceManager.sh` :  Processes the resources in `MANIFEST_DIR`.
 One or more files can be present, and all will be processed.